KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

 ![Exit Steam](https://github.com/user-attachments/assets/60dc174e-888c-4a9f-8076-57415efdf227)

 # Setting Up OpenKH's Prefix

+> [!IMPORTANT]
+> - If you wish to completely ***SKIP*** using OpenKH, and aren't planning on using any other mods alongside Re:Fined, you can skip right to [Downloading and Installing Re:Fined Dependencies Script](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/refined-steam-linux-setup.md#downloading-and-installing-refined-dependencies-script).

 - Step 1: In Konsole, enter and run the following code:
   - `wget https://raw.githubusercontent.com/KHOmega/KH-PC-and-Linux-Setup/refs/heads/main/refined_specific/OpenKHSetup.sh -O - | sh`